 That’s why a machine will perform more safely with a soft start valve.

-Install A Soft Start Valve
+Why You Should Install a Soft Start Valve

 To prevent having to repair or to rebuild your equipment… again, consider installing a Soft-Start valve.

-A soft-start valve will, at first, open the air flow to the machine just slightly.
+A soft-start valve will, at first, open the airflow to the machine just slightly.
 It will allow a very low flow of compressed air into the entire circuit, feeding the various actuators and bringing them slowly up to full operating pressure.

 Once all of the air-driven equipment on the machine is up to a threshold of line pressure, during which all the cylinders reach home, then the soft-start valve opens fully, allowing the full volume of compressed air into the machine and it is ready to do work.